gramrsmith/blog/_posts/2025-11-02-first-impressions.md

 Before diving in, we need to ask the foundational question: what is language in the generative framework?

-Chomsky distinguishes between _i-language_ (internal language) and _e-language_ (external language).
-Internal language is about the mental grammar, the cognitive system in the brain that generates linguistic expression.
+Chomsky distinguishes between **i-language** (internal language) and **e-language** (external language).
+Internal language is about the mental grammar, the cognitive system in the brain that generates linguistic expressions.
 External language refers to the observable linguistic behaviour.

 This distinction is methodologically crucial.
 Generative grammar studies **i-language** and not **e-language**.
-Our goal is to model the system that makes language possible.
+The goal is to model the system that makes language possible.
 That particularly resonates with me as I started my career in the computational modelling field (applied to chemical engineering) and the parallel really speaks to me.
-The distinction between _i-language_ and _e-language_ leads to another key distinction that we'll review below: competence vs. performance.
+The distinction between _i-language_ and _e-language_ leads directly to another key distinction that we'll review below: competence vs. performance.

 ## Generative grammar?

-When I started I didn't know much about grammar beyond the rules I learned at school (and by the way, this is called **prescriptive** grammar and is not of much interest for professional linguists who spend their time studying **descriptive** grammar, i.e. how people are actually using the language and not much about how they should use the language).
+When I started I didn't know much about grammar beyond the rules I learned at school (and by the way, this is called **prescriptive** grammar and is not of much interest for professional linguists who spend their time studying **descriptive** grammar, i.e. how people are actually usng the language and not much about how they _should_ use the language).
 This distinction is fundamental, children acquire language without explicit rules or instructions, which suggests they're able to extract patterns from the input they get, and that's precisely what generative grammar aims at modelling.

 So, what is **generative** grammar?